7Mcking/KopernikusAutoTest/README.md

 * Nothing more.
 I guess I have said enough 😊.
 I hope my sollution impresses you and looking forward to hear from you guys soon!
 Fingers crossed!

 ## Running the Program:
+2 Ways:
+1. From terminal
+  * python deleteDuplicates.py --folderPath FolderPath --minContourArea minContourArea --gaussianBlur GaussianBlur
+2. From IDE by setting the required parameters in main() function